 “The opening of civil lawsuits by President Trump under the Helms Burton Act has opened new and uncertain potential exposure to companies lawfully doing business in Cuba,” said Brandon Hechtman, the partner in Wicker Smith’s Miami office representing Fogo Charcoal.

 The case caught national attention as hundreds of millions of dollars of potential Helms-Burton Act claims, certified by the U.S. Secretary of State, are filed in federal courts, primarily in the Southern District of Florida.
-Developments have been published on Univision.com and Law360.com.
+Developments have been published on Univision.com (View Univision publication by CLICKING HERE) and Law360.com (View Law360 publication by CLICKING HERE).